No new COVID-19 case in Andamans | Health

-Andaman and Nicobar Islands did not report any new COVID-19 case in the last 24-hours, an official said on Friday.
+Andaman and Nicobar Islands did not report any new COVID-19 cases in the last two days, an official said on Saturday.

 The coronavirus tally in the union territory remained at 5,014, the official said.

-The archipelago now has eight active COVID-19cases and all the patients are in South Andaman district, he said.
+The archipelago now has four active COVID-19cases and all the patients are in the South Andaman district, he said.

 The other two districts of the union territory - North and Middle Andaman and Nicobar - are COVID-19 free as both don't have any active coronavirus case, the official said.

-Official sources said any person arriving by flight in the union territory is required to produce RT-PCR negative report before allowed entry into the islands.
+Official sources said any person arriving by flight in the union territory is required to produce an RT-PCR negative report before he or she is allowed entry into the islands.

-A total of 4,549 health care and frontline workers have received COVID-19 vaccine in the union territory so far, he said.
+A total of 4,655 health care and frontline workers have received the COVID-19 vaccine in the union territory so far, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)